-What is 401(k) Vesting?
+What Is 401(k) Vesting?

 This means the employee contributions belong solely and entirely to the employee.
 That’s as it should be, since the contributions are made from the employee’s own earnings.

 But the question of 401(k) vesting enters the equation when an employer offers matching contributions to the plan.

 Many employers do offer a plan match, and the specific terms vary with each plan.
 For example, one plan may offer to match 50% of the employee’s first 6% of salary contributions.

 Other companies might match 100% of the employee’s contribution, up to say 8% or 10% of the employee’s salary.

-It is that employer match, and not the employee’s contribution to the plan, that is typically subject to 401(k) vesting provisions.
+It is that employer match and not the employee’s contribution to the plan, that is typically subject to 401(k) vesting provisions.

-What is a 401(k) Vesting Schedule?
+What Is a 401(k) Vesting Schedule?

 There are various ways 401(k) vesting takes place.
 And exactly how it works mechanically depends upon the provisions within the retirement plan itself.

 Cliff vesting is pretty much what the term implies.
 That is, all of the vesting takes place at a certain point in the vesting schedule.
 For example, employer matching contributions may be entirely non-vested for the first two years that the employee participates in the program.

-The opposite end of the spectrum, once you clear the non-vested term, 100% of the employer match becomes vested with you as the sole owner of the funds.
+On the opposite end of the spectrum, once you clear the non-vested term, 100% of the employer match becomes vested with you as the sole owner of the funds.

 Graded vesting is a process in which vesting takes place on a gradual basis.
 Under the graded method, 401(k) vesting takes place incrementally and over a period of several years.